-With the rise of interest in self-driving cars, two questions commonly comes up – Are they actually safer, and who is liable if a self-driving car crashes?
+With the rise of interest in self-driving cars, two questions commonly come up – Are they actually safer, and who is liable if a self-driving car crashes?

 In 2013, the National Highway Traffic Administration released a 6-level classification system for autonomous cars.
 Level 0, the lowest level, means the automated system may issue warnings to the driver, but the driver is completely in control of the vehicle.
 Level 5, the highest level, means that no human interaction is required – the vehicle completely drives itself.

 At anything lower than a level 3 autonomous vehicle, the level at which a driver can safely focus their attention on tasks other than driving, a driver is responsible since they clearly need to interact with the car in order to prevent accidents.
 At level 2, it is required that a driver keep their hands on the wheel and must be ready to intervene should something go amiss with the automated system.